 Curious about graham flour?
 It’s a special type of whole wheat flour.
 Bakepedia has handy tips about graham flour and how to get the right stuff.

-Make Gluten-Free Pumpkin Dream Pie with Easy Substitutions.
+How To Make Gluten-Free Pumpkin Dream Pie with Easy Substitutions

 Otherwise, here are two recipes for homemade gluten-free graham crackers with brown rice and teff flour from Strength & Sunshine or with buckwheat flour from The Work Top.

-Another option: Serve the pumpkin custard in individual dessert cups with whipped cream and gluten-free cookies crumbled on the top.
+Another option: Serve the pumpkin custard in individual dessert cups with whipped cream and gluten-free cookies crumbles on the top.

 For the Crust:

 - 24 graham crackers (2-inch square), crushed (about 1 1/3 cups)